-An appropriate site drainage plan for both the construction
+An appropriate site drainage plan for both the construction and operational phases has been developed to ensure no adverse impacts on the surrounding water environment.

 Ecology and ornithology

 Several ecology surveys and assessments have been carried out covering:

 - Habitats, including biodiversity

 - Protected species, including suitability for badger, otter, bat, red squirrel and pine marten

 - Breeding bird surveys.